bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/index.md

     label: '`StaticJsonBuffer` is a class from ArduinoJson 5'
     summary: Error says "`StaticJsonBuffer` is a class from ArduinoJson 5"
     page: class-from-arduinojson5/index.md

-  staticjsondocument-not-declared:
-    label: '`StaticJsonDocument` was not declared in this scope'
-    summary: Error says "`StaticJsonDocument` was not declared in this scope"
-    page: not-declared-in-this-scope/index.md

   struct-has-no-member-named-read:
     label: "`struct Xxx` has no member named `read`"